liamwilt/lwsrc/README.md

 # lwsrc
-Documenting the creation and maintenance of a website.
+Documenting the creation, maintenance, and closure of a website:

 http://liamwilt.com/

 Admittedly, the primary use of Git software is in version control.
-In this instance however, it may better serve (me) as an historical account, offering a measure of transparency into my learning and development.
-Here you will find contributions of HTML, CSS, and JavaScript, each logged as a commit to this repository.
-Each commit also represents a near one-to-one reflection of the alterations made directly to the linked site.
+Here however, it better served (me) as an historical account, offering a window into my learning and development.
+Each commit represented a near one-to-one reflection of the changes made directly to the linked site prior to its removal.
 Feel free to review all available files.

-If you wish to review any additional excursions into website development, please visit my [CodePen](http://codepen.io/liamwilt/).
+If you wish to review any additional web creations, please visit my [CodePen](https://codepen.io/wi11iamk).